 In 2008, FCNMHP partnered with the Jacksonville, FL public shelter to sterilize feral cats and release them back into their territory (Trap-Neuter-Return).
 Not only does this program save more than 8,000 annually, but it is the most responsible and cost effective way to manage the feral cat population and has become a national model.

 Some neighbors can scarcely afford to feed themselves, let alone their beloved pets.
 Thanks to this volunteer-driven program, we help make it easier for people to keep pets in homes and out of shelters.
-The Jacksonville Pet Food Bank has distributed over 1.4 million pounds of food since it was started in 2012.
+The FCNMHP Jacksonville Pet Food Bank has distributed over 1.8 million pounds of food since it was started in 2012.

-FCNMHP organizes three Mega Adoption Events each year to help shelters remain No-Kill.
+FCNMHP organizes Mega Pet Adoption Events each year to help shelters remain No-Kill.
 This program has helped three Florida counties remain No-Kill for three consecutive years.
 Thanks to the support of the Petco Foundation, FCNMHP is now helping structure similar events with animal welfare organizations across the nation.

 Many of our clients, our neighbors, cannot afford traditional veterinary services.
 With our support, they can avoid the most heartbreaking of choices ranging from animal abandonment to economic euthanasia.